Altariarite/eleventy-base-blog/content/blog/a_shallow_dive_into_Enum.frequencies.md

 tags: elixir
 ---

-A string is called an anagram of another string if they have the same letters but arranged differently.
+A string is called an anagram of another string if they have the same letters but are arranged differently.
 For example, “hello” is an anagram of “elloh”.
 Can you write a program to check this?

 This problem comes from Leetcode 242: Valid Anagram.
 It has an elegant solution in Elixir.